Environmental health practitioners use their scientific and technical ability to ensure people can live, work and play in safe, healthy environments

-- myjobscotland - local government jobs in Scotland.
+- myjobscotland - local government jobs in Scotland

-- RAF - Environmental Health Technician
+- RAF - environmental health technician

-- Royal Navy - Environmental Health Officer
+- Royal Navy - environmental health officer.

-Recruitment agencies also handle vacancies.
+Recruitment agencies such as Osborne Richardson also handle EHP vacancies.

 The portfolio is based upon practical learning and reflective practice and requires candidates to undertake a range of interventions, develop a variety of skills and reflect upon their experiences.
 The following specialist areas are covered:

-- food safety;
+- food safety and hygiene

-- health and safety;
+- workplace (occupational) health

-- housing and health;
+- housing standards

 - public health.